Why don’t we all celebrate St. Stephen on the same day?

 I don’t have any of those things, so I won’t be going on a sleigh ride on St. Stephen’s Day.
 And maybe sleigh rides won’t work for you, either.
 But what about a carousel?
 There’s a carousel at West Lake Park in Seattle, and one in Missoula, Montana (which my husband and I rode on our honeymoon trip), and one at the Children’s Museum in Memphis.
 Maybe there’s one near you.
 A carousel ride could become a wonderful St. Stephen’s Day tradition.

-Good King Wenceslas Looked Out: If you love good King Wenceslas because of the song, you should know more about his life.
+Good King Wenceslas, Duke of Bohemia: If you love good King Wenceslas because of the song, you should know more about his life.

 The Parable of the Great Feast: In this parable, the Lord makes sure we understand who the honored guests are at the Great Feast.